Cost Guide

 Clinical Factors That Influence Your Investment

-- Advanced Diagnostics: Usage of high-resolution 3D CBCT scans and computer-milled surgical guides.
+• Advanced Diagnostics: Usage of high-resolution imaging scans and computer-milled surgical guides.

 Navigating Dental Insurance Coverage

 While traditional dental insurance rarely covers the entire cost of implant surgery, it can significantly offset the expense.
 Many plans cover 50% to 80% of preparatory procedures like tooth extractions and basic bone grafting, as well as a percentage of the final crown.
-Our financial coordinators specialize in maximizing your annual maximums.
+Most implant practices have financial coordinators who specialize in maximizing your annual maximums — see our full guide to implant insurance coverage in Pennsylvania.

 Affordable Financing & Payment Plans

 Permanent teeth should never be financially out of reach.
-We partner with healthcare lenders like CareCredit to offer flexible financing, including 0% APR introductory periods for 12 to 24 months, allowing you to divide the cost of your smile makeover into manageable monthly payments.
+Most Philadelphia-area providers work with healthcare lenders like CareCredit to offer flexible financing with monthly payment plans, allowing you to divide the cost of your smile makeover into manageable monthly payments.
+For every legitimate way to bring the total down — and the discount traps to avoid — see our guide to affordable dental implants in Philadelphia.
+And if you're unsure whether you even qualify, start with our implant candidacy guide.

 The Unmatched Long-Term Value of Implants